IseanB/WVRHackathon2020/README.md

 Important info:

+	- When you're creating your Java Project and you are on the step of creating a Class, DO NOT select the "public static void(String[] args)" options because this will make it harder to integrate files

-	Don't add your code into the main method.
+	- Don't add your code into the main method.
 Make your methods which, when called, will change the frame into what your frame is supposed to do.

-	If your working on the "Index" frame, call a method once the user has inputed a team number and clicked the button.
+	- If your working on the "Index" frame, call a method once the user has inputed a team number and clicked the button.
 Provide the team number in the method call.